 |ARMv7-A||32||ARM Cortex-A5, A6, A7, A8, A9||Qualcomm Scorpion, Pj4, Apple Swift|

 Given below are the advantages and disadvantages:

-- Consumes less power and generate less heat.
+- It consumes less power and generates less heat.

 - Economical when compared to others.